-We will ensure that any individual raising a concern is aware of who is handling the matter; and
+The Trust will ensure that any individual raising a concern is aware of who is handling the matter; and

-We will ensure that no one will be at risk of suffering reprisal as a result of raising a concern even if they are mistaken.
-We do not however extend this assurance to someone who maliciously raises a matter they know to be untrue.
+The Trust will ensure that no one will be at risk of suffering reprisal as a result of raising a concern even if they are mistaken.
+The Trust does not however extend this assurance to someone who maliciously raises a matter they know to be untrue.